The Mukilteo Fire Department relies on a dedicated team of self-motivated professionals to deliver quality service to the community.

 The Mukilteo Fire Department began a multi-year reorganization process in 2015 under the guiding vision “Excellence in Public Service.”
 Duties and responsibilities of the department include prevention services, fire suppression services, fire cause and origin investigation, emergency medical services, disaster preparedness and response, and other special operations.

 The Fire Chief is the administrative head of the department.
 The authorized strength of 29 personnel respond from two stations, Station 24 in Old Town and Station 25 in Harbour Pointe.
 Each station has three personnel on duty around the clock.
 Those personnel staff a fire engine or ambulance, depending on the emergency.
-In addition to the Fire Chief, the department has an Assistant Chief officer, a Fire Marshal, a Training Captain, and a Senior Department Assistant.
+In addition to the Fire Chief, the department has an Interim Assistant Chief, a Fire Marshal, a Training Captain, and a Senior Department Assistant.
 All administrative staff have offices at Station 25.

 The department receives funds from the City’s General Fund, an Emergency Medical Services levy, and billing for ambulance transports.
 The department is organized into three divisions, Administration, Operations, and Prevention.

 2018 salary range for firefighter position: $5,637.01 – $7,052.99 per month plus additional paramedic, longevity and education pay.

 - 8% incentive at time of hire, increasing to 10% after completing probation.